AnderssonElin/bank_architecture/README.md

-# bank_database
+# bank_ERD_and_database

 ## Overview
+This repository contains an **Entity-Relationship Diagram (ERD)** for a banking system, created in **draw.io (diagrams.net)**.
+The diagram represents the structure of a relational database with tables and their relationships.
-This database is designed to manage customer information, loans, accounts, transactions, and related data for a banking application.
+The database is designed to manage customer information, loans, accounts, transactions, and related data for a banking application.

+## Images
+- **ERD_conceptual**: A high-level representation of key entities and their relationships.
+- **ERD**: A detailed relational database model defining tables, attributes, primary keys, foreign keys, and relationships for a banking system.

 ## Tables
 - **Customer**: Stores customer details.